hatedabamboo/notes.hatedabamboo.me/docs/posts/deploying-react-application-with-aws-amplify.md

 At this point, we have only one address assigned to us by Amplify.
-This is hardly a nice-looking link for a production-ready application -- more like a roject that's still a work in progress.
+This is hardly a nice-looking link for a production-ready application -- more like a project that's still a work in progress.
 Notice the URL: the `main` part after the protocol indicates that this is the deployment of the `main` branch from the git repository.
 Very straightforward indeed!
 Let's add a custom domain to our application.